Are NKT monks and nuns authentic?

 • Je Tsongkhapa: The Essence of the Vinaya Ocean

-• Opening of the Prātimokşa Sūtra from the Gelong Sojong text of Sera Je monastery (bimonthly ritual of confession proscribed by the Buddha for Buddhist monks and nuns)
+• Prātimokşa Sūtra from the Gelong Sojong text of Sera Je monastery (bimonthly ritual of confession proscribed by the Buddha for Buddhist monks and nuns)

 • The Sutra on Being Endowed with Morality: Sila Samyukta Sutra

-For those seeking authentic explanations about the Indian-Tibetan Mulasarvastivada Vinaya lineage, they may read these public available commentaries:
+For those seeking authentic explanations about the Indo-Tibetan Mulasarvastivada Vinaya lineage, they may read these public available commentaries:

 • Essence of the Vinaya Ocean And The Namse Dengma Getsul Training by Lama Tsong Khapa; translated by Geshe Graham Woodhouse; ISBN: 8190236067[6]